 - 1. Point the firearm in a safe direction. - 2.
 Engage the safety mechanism.
 RED BAND WILL NOT SHOW. - 3.
-Push the magazine latch forward and pull the magazine from the firearm. - 4.
+Push upward on the action bar lock. - 4.
 Pull the fore-end slowly rearward until the front of the shell is even with the ejection port. - 5.
 Lift the front of the shell outward and remove from the ejection port. - 6.
-Remove the cartridges from the magazine.
-See Picture 11. - 7.
-Replace the magazine and open the action.
+Pull the fore-end fully rearward until the next shell is released from the magazine. - 7.
+Tip the firearm sideways to allow the shell to drop from the ejection port. - 8.
+Close and open the action until all shells are removed.

-WARNING: Check the chamber and magazine to make sure there are no cartridges in the firearm.
+WARNING!
+Look into the ejection port.
+Check the chamber and magazine to make sure there are no shells in the firearm.